Tobacco from Mexico Tariff: 10% (2026)

 Among US trading partners for tobacco, Mexico plays a notable role, with approximately $779B in total bilateral trade.

-Following the Supreme Court's landmark February 20, 2026 decision striking down IEEPA tariffs, imports of tobacco from Mexico are now subject to a 10% tariff under Section 122 of the Trade Act of 1974, effective February 24, 2026.
+Following the Supreme Court's landmark February 20, 2026 decision striking down IEEPA tariffs, imports of tobacco from Mexico are now subject to a 10% base tariff under the Section 301 forced-labor tariff, which replaced the flat 10% Section 122 rate (in effect February 24 – July 24, 2026).

-Tobacco (HTS Chapter 24) carry an average MFN duty rate of 19.8% in addition to the Section 122 tariff.
+Tobacco (HTS Chapter 24) carry an average MFN duty rate of 19.8% in addition to the base forced-labor tariff.
 No additional Section 232 or Section 301 surcharges apply to most products in this category from Mexico.

 Mexico is party to the USMCA, which may provide preferential or duty-free access for qualifying tobacco.
 Importers should verify rules of origin requirements to take advantage of preferential rates.